Post

 • Some of the one-time info popups I’ve already seen 10 or more times, and they keep just randomly coming back.

-• When playing with fixed reticle mode, there’s an increased number of situations where you end up with no free cursor when you need (because a dialogue box is open) - or the free cursor remaining in place after the dialogue has been closed, with pressing “T” to mode-switch not working either.
+• When playing with fixed reticle mode, there’s an increased number of situations where you end up with no free cursor when you need it (because a dialogue box is open) - or the free cursor remaining in place after the dialogue has been closed, with pressing “T” to mode-switch not working either.

 • We’ve seen a few character corruption issues again - not as bad as “Player Name” or “0-0-0” - but with people getting stuck and being completely unable to move.